Building Linux¶

 bitbake-config-build enable-fragment core/yocto/sstate-mirror-cdn

-# Build
+# Build a recipe

 # You can build different images: